Developable Quad Meshes and Contact Element Nets: Discrete Developables

 To ensure that the mesh polylines approximate smooth parameter lines of a surface, we employ fairness functionals: We define

 where the sum is over all triples $v_iv_jv_k$ of successive vertices on a discrete parameter polyline.
-Likewise we measure fairness of the normal field by the energy
+Likewise we measure the fairness of the normal field and ruling fields by energies

-Here the sum is over all triples of successive faces arranged in a strip like shown in Fig.~\ref{fig:diskretetorse}.
+The sum in $E_\fair^n$ is over all triples of successive faces arranged in a strip like shown in Fig.~\ref{fig:diskretetorse}.
 We found that imposing fairness on the normal vector field prevents singularities like the one in Fig.~\ref{fig:sing}, right.

-Even if our method is not based on isometries, it is nevertheless convenient to have constraints at our disposal which express isometry between faces $f,f$'.
-They can be used to make the surface of interest isometric to a given surface.
-With a low weight, such terms have a regularizing effect.
-Following \cite{jiang-2020}, we express isometry between faces $f=v_0v_1v_2v_3$ and $f'=v_0'v_1'v_2'v_3'$ by
+The sum in $E_\fair^r$ is over triples of successive half-edges.